|You will visit||Thailand, Laos and Cambodia|

 - Bike tour of the UNESCO-listed town

-Get some friends together and take an optional trip to the nearby Kuang Si Falls for a swim and a bit of nature.
+Today you'll get to take a trip to the nearby Kuang Si Falls for a swim and a bit of nature.
 The impressive 60 metre falls cascade into cool pools – perfect for taking a dip.
 You can also do easy hikes around this area or meet the bears of the Kuang Si Bear Rescue Centre.

 For something different, check out what’s going on down by the river.
 Sit back on the bank with a Beer Lao and watch daily life, as livestock and produce are loaded onto tiny boats, and locals cool off in the Mekong.